redengin/Pinetime/docs/development.md

 Embedded Development
 ================================================================================
-The focus of embedded development is to ensure that the General Development isn't impacted by low-level concerns.
+The focus of embedded development SDK is to ensure that the General Development isn't impacted by low-level concerns.

 Leverage the exploration of hardware from all the available sources, commit